Tim-Chiu/COMP397-SideScroller/README.md

-# COMP397-SideScroller\
+# COMP397-SideScroller

-Assignment 3
-Also for Term Project Arcade Game
+Assignment 3 for COMP 397, and also Term Project Arcade Game